Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the recusement of a DRC member who may be considered to foster bias or possess a conflict of interest in a particular case;

-   2. a proceeding to be reviewed in a process of appeal by a majoritively different committee, with one representative for informational continuity.
+   b) a proceeding to be reviewed in a process of appeal by a majoritively different committee, with one representative for informational continuity.

 5. In instances of possible confusion around the interpretation of this constitution, the DRC shall be invoked to function as interpreters of this document, and their decisions recorded.